paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 Automatic matching
 ==================

-Paperless-ng comes with a new matching algorithm called *Auto*.
+Paperless-ngx comes with a new matching algorithm called *Auto*.
 This matching algorithm tries to assign tags, correspondents, and document types to your documents based on how you have already assigned these on existing documents.
 It uses a neural network under the hood.